Ontario Auto Insurance – Car, Truck, Motorcycle, Etc.

 - Liability for Damage to Non-Owned Automobile (OPCF 27): This is auto insurance coverage for any physical damage of vehicles you do not own that you may operate, such as a car rental or borrowed vehicle.
 When renting a vehicle, liability, accident benefits, uninsured automobile, and direct compensation insurance will all be included.

 - Removing Depreciation Deduction (OPCF 43): This insurance coverage is included for vehicles that are owned or leased new.
-Depreciation is not applied in the event of a loss usually from 24 to 48 months and may vary between Ontario insurance companies.
+Depreciation is not applied in the event of a loss usually from 24 to 48 months and may vary between Ontario auto insurance companies.

 - Family Protection Coverage (OPCF 44R): This automobile insurance coverage is designed to protect not only you, but also any eligible member of your family.
 It includes the same coverage limits as your liability insurance coverage should you or a family member become involved in a not-at-fault auto accident with anyone who has no insurance, or carries lower insurance coverage limits, or is an unidentified hit and run driver.

 - Accident Protection or Accident Forgiveness (OPCF 39): This auto insurance coverage will protect your preferred rating and driving record in the event of your first at-fault accident.
 Your car insurance premiums will not be affected by the claim as long as your policy remains with the same Ontario insurance company.

 Automobile insurance in Ontario is serious business.
-It’s up to you to understand your auto insurance policy.
-Let us help you select the best coverage to suit your individual needs and avoid possible financial hardships in the event of a claim for an unfortunate accident.
+While it is up to you to understand your auto insurance policy, our Barrie auto insurance brokers can answer any of your questions.
+Let us help you select the best car insurance coverage to suit your individual needs and avoid possible financial hardships in the event of a claim for an unfortunate accident.